 Chart 4 shows the dollar amount of state rural incentive awards by program by fiscal year.
 Loan repayment awards are made at each Rural Health Advisory Commission meeting as applications are received and state funds are available.
-Loan repayment requires a 50-50 local-state match and cash spending authority to spend the local match.
-The amounts shown for awards on this graph include only state funds.
+Loan repayment requires a 50-50 localstate match and cash spending authority to spend the local match, except for the one-time exception for ARPA fund awards, where no match is required and the awards are funded entirely with federal ARPA funds.
+The amounts shown for awards on this graph include only state or federal funds and do not include local match.
+No new student loan awards were given starting in FY2019-2020.

-Chart 5 focuses solely on the loan repayment program, and shows the total funding for awards by fiscal year, including both state and local funds.
-As mentioned previously, loan repayment requires a 50-50 state-local match.
-The State Match for loan repayment is broken down by funding source; general funds and cash funds.
-The Legislature has
+Chart 5 focuses solely on the loan repayment program and shows the total funding for awards by fiscal year, including both state and local funds.
+As mentioned previously, loan repayment generally requires a